huggingface/text-embeddings-inference/docs/source/en/local_gpu.md

 ## Step 1: CUDA and NVIDIA drivers

-Make sure you have CUDA and the NVIDIA drivers installed - we recommend using NVIDIA drivers with CUDA version 12.2 or higher.
+Make sure you have CUDA and the NVIDIA drivers installed - NVIDIA drivers on your device need to be compatible with CUDA version 12.2 or higher.

 Add the NVIDIA binaries to your path: